tafariberesford/astrohumans/README.md

   * Have a complete and nice looking ```README.md``` file
   * Take the time for each team member to discuss where they feel strongest and weakest, in terms of coding ability.
   * Complete the Whimsical Dataflow Document above
-  * Delete this section when project is complete

 ### Collaboration
   * Contribute equally
   * Have a solid understanding of the entire project even if its features were done by other teammates
   * Take time to do pair-programming with teammates to reinforce learning
   * Be prepared to explain sections of code written by teammates.
-  * Delete this section when project is complete

 ### Client
   * Have a working, interactive React app, built using ```npx create-react-app client```